What is Total Laparoscopic Hysterectomy (TLH)?

 • Follow Fasting Guidelines: Your surgeon will provide specific fasting guidelines regarding food and fluids before the surgery.
 Following these instructions is essential to reduce the risk of complications during the procedure.

-Recovery after a Total Laparoscopic Hysterectomy (TLH) can vary from person to person, but I can provide you with a general overview of what to expect during the recovery process.
-It's important to note that you should always follow your doctor's instructions and advice for a safe and successful recovery.
+Recovery after a Total Laparoscopic Hysterectomy (TLH) can vary from person to person.
+We can provide you with a general overview of what to expect during the recovery process.

 • Pain Management: Pain and discomfort are common after surgery.
 Your doctor will prescribe pain medications to manage your discomfort.
-Follow the dosing schedule and don't hesitate to discuss any concerns or side effects with your medical team.
+Follow the dosing schedule, and don't hesitate to discuss any concerns or side effects with your medical team.

 • Physical Activity: Initially, you'll need to rest and limit physical activity.
 Over the next few weeks, you'll gradually increase your activity level based on your doctor's guidance.
 Walking is encouraged as it helps with blood circulation and prevents blood clots.